kangaroo-server/kangaroo/README.md

 - The google `chromedriver` available on your `$PATH`
 - A facebook application (unpublished is ok)
 - A testing google email account and oauth2 application.
+- A testing linkedin account (use the google credentials)
+- A testing linkedin application.
 - MySQL, exposed at `mysql://localhost:3306/`, with the root password blank, or a `~/.my.cnf` client configuration with database creation credentials.